fieldtrip/website/example/preproc/dss_ecg.md

     - /example/dss_ecg/
 ---

-# Use denoising source separation (DSS) to remove ECG artifacts

 ## Description

 This script demonstrates how you can use denoising source separation (DSS) for cleaning the ECG/BCG artifacts from your MEEG data.
 It consists of four steps: